Disclaimer: This article has been updated in May 2023

 Yep, they’ve included that same media format into their own popular platform.

 Reels initially started out as 15-second short videos a bit different than your regular Instagram stories.
-Then it became a 30-second video format, and since recently that length has doubled.
+Then it became a 30-second video format, which was further doubled, and expanded ever since.

 While the format stayed similar to Stories (full screen and vertical), everything else was different.